indico/indico/doc/guides/PaperReviewingGuides/PaperReviewingReferees/PaperReviewingReferees.rst

         |image7|

  When you access the Referee Area you will find a list of all the contributions that are assign to you for judgment.
-You can follow:
+You can follow

   * if the author of the contribution has submitted the mateials for reviewing
   * the state for every contribution, if it is judged by the Content Reviewers or by the Layout Reviewer, or by both.